mk-fg/reliable-discord-client-irc-daemon/README.docker-permissions.md

   [PermissionError] [Errno 13] Permission denied: 'config.ini'
 ```

-Unfortunately it's somewhat complicated, and I don't know good-and-easy fix for this.\
+Unfortunately it's somewhat complicated, and I don't know a good-and-easy fix for this.\
 This small document tries to explain what the issue is and how to address it.

 Docker has complicated relationship with user/group permissions on its "volume"
 directories, which exist on host, but need to be accessible to its containers,
-with user/group values (or uid/gid - same thing) that are configured in those.
+with user/group values (or uid/gid - same thing for the purposes of this document)
+that are configured in those, and don't match users/groups configured on host.

 Complicating matters further, docker can be configured to use uid/gid
 namespacing mode ("[userns-remap]"), which makes container see different